Information for journalists

 - Half of deaf children are born deaf and the other half become deaf during childhood.

 Susan Daniels OBE, Chief Executive

 Deaf since the age of four, Susan is a passionate campaigner for deaf children’s rights and joined the charity as Chief Executive in 1992.
-She is also a former Commissioner of the Disability Rights Commission and currently chairs Groundbreakers, the network for women leaders in the charity sector.
+She is a member of both the BBC Appeals Advisory Committee and the Disabled Students' Commission.
+She also chairs Groundbreakers, the network for women leaders in the charity sector.

-Steve joined the charity in 2018, after a career campaigning for children's rights both at home and abroad.
-Steve leads our policy and influencing work across all countries in the UK, and can be found sharing his thoughts on Twitter.
+Mike joined the charity in 2021 and leads our policy and influencing work across all countries in the UK.

 Jo Campion, Deputy Director of Campaigning and Advocacy

-Jo leads our policy, research and influencing work in England.
+Jo leads our political campaigning and influencing work.
 She is an expert campaigner who ensures that deaf children’s rights are firmly on the political agenda.